stoplightio/spectral/docs/js-api.md

 // for YAML
 const { parseWithPointers } = require("@stoplight/yaml");

+// Uncomment to use parseWithPointers (remember to comment the next instance of myOAS)
-// Using the anonymous async wrapper for the sake of the example. const myOAS = parseWithPointers(`
+// const myOAS = parseWithPointers(`
-responses:
+// responses:
-  '200':
+//   '200':
-    description: ''
+//     description: ''
-    schema:
+//     schema:
-      $ref: '#/definitions/error-response'
+//       $ref: '#/definitions/error-response'
-`)
+// `)

 // an OASv3 document
 const myOAS = {